ericjchoi/burger/README.md

 Figure 8.
 Alert popped up when the user clicked `Order New Burger` button without entering new burger name.
 User can resume using the app after click `OK` in the alert.

 ### Run app on Heroku
-The link will be provided when the app is fully working and deployed.
+The link will be provided when the app is deployed in Heroku.